 Terms of the offering The Selling Securityholders will determine when and how they will dispose of the shares of Class A Common Stock and Warrants registered under this prospectus for resale.
 Use of proceeds We will not receive any proceeds from the sale of shares of Class A Common Stock or Warrants by the Selling Securityholders.
 Lock-Up Restrictions Certain of our stockholders are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
-However, the Company may choose to release one or more Selling Securityholders from the applicable lock-up period, which would allow for earlier sales of shares of Class A Common Stock in the public market.
 See "Selling Securityholders-Certain Relationships with Selling Securityholders" for further discussion.
 Nasdaq Stock Market Symbols Our Class A Common Stock and Public Warrants are listed on Nasdaq under the symbols "BTMD" and "BTMDW," respectively.
 Risk Factors See the section entitled "Risk Factors" and other information included in this prospectus for a discussion of factors you should consider before investing in our securities.